knguyen-66/knguyen-66/README.md

 ### Hi.
 Thanks for coming here 👋 Want some coffee ? ☕
 I'm Khanh, a mediocre dev with a big desire.
-I'm deeply interested in building, deploying systems, tinkering with new stuff (AI, distributed systems, ...), and just like to have things worked.
+I'm deeply interested in building, deploying systems, tinkering with new stuff (AI, distributed systems, ...), and just like to have things work.

 I'm pretty confident in a variety of technologies and tools:
-- 🔭 Writing code in Python, Golang, on frameworks (FastAPI, Pytorch, Mux, ...)
+- 🔭 Writing code in Python, Golang and related frameworks (FastAPI, Pytorch, Mux, ...)
 - 🔭 Building systems, working with databases & services
 - 🔭 Also some exp in configuring cloud services & home-lab